eunseolim123/student-2.0/_posts/2024-04-17-Data_Structures_Writeup.md

 ## Collections
 - From VSCode using SQLite3 Editor, show your unique collection/table in database, display rows and columns in the table of the SQLite database.
 ![]({{ site.baseurl }}/images/ds1.png "Data Table")
-This data table shows our data for the probability calculator of getting a 90%+.
+This data table shows our data for the probability calculator of getting over a 90%.
 The data consists of the subject, whether the individual's attention was focused/divided, and how many solutions they found (0-4).
 When a user inputs specific values that align with the ones in the table, their probability of getting a 90%+ is calculated and returned.

 - From VSCode model, show your unique code that was created to initialize table and create test data.
 ![]({{ site.baseurl }}/images/ds2.png "Data Code")